-All parties involved with the Project must comply with this overall TMP for which Snowy Hydro is accountable for compliance to the Department of Planning and the Environment (DPE).
+All parties involved with the Project must comply with this overall TMP for which Snowy Hydro is accountable for compliance to the Department.

 All contractors engaged by Snowy Hydro (and their sub-contractors) will be required to comply with the Infrastructure Approval conditions and this TMP.
 To demonstrate this, each Contractor engaged by Snowy Hydro will be contractually required to prepare specific subplans demonstrating how compliance will be achieved and how traffic management will be conducted for their aspects of the Project.